 Stomach polyps.
 The risk for stomach cancer is higher in a person who has had small growths called polyps in the stomach.

 Stomach surgery.
-Those who have already had surgery to remove part of their stomach for stomach ulcers or stomach cancer may be at greater risk for either a new or recurring stomach cancer in the remaining stomach.
+Those who have already had surgery to remove part of their stomach may be at greater risk.

 Helicobacter pylori infection.
-These bacteria often cause stomach ulcers, which can damage and shrink the stomach's lining.
+These bacteria often cause stomach ulcers.
+This can harm the stomach's lining.
 This leads to a higher risk of stomach cancer.

 Pernicious anemia.
 This type of anemia is caused by the body's inability to absorb vitamin B12.
-People with pernicious anemia have an increased risk of developing stomach cancer.
+People with this issue have a higher risk of stomach cancer.

 Menetrier disease.
 This is a disease in which the stomach lining is overgrown and there is not enough stomach acid.
-For reasons not clear to doctors, people with Menetrier disease are at a slightly increased risk of developing stomach cancer.
+For reasons that are unclear, people with Menetrier disease are at a slightly increased risk of stomach cancer.

 Type A blood.
 People with type A blood are at a slightly higher risk of getting stomach cancer.
 Researchers do not yet know why this is true.

-A: People with early stomach cancer, meaning it is small and has not spread, do not usually have symptoms or signs of the cancer.
-But, as the cancer grows, it can cause these symptoms:
+People with early stomach cancer, meaning it’s small and hasn’t spread, do not usually have symptoms.
+But, as the cancer grows, it can cause symptoms.
+These can include:

 Unexplained weight loss

-Abdominal pain or vague pain just above the belly button area
+Stomach pain or pain just above the belly button area